IsrakAhmed/API_AMS/README.md

-# API FOR Account Management System
+# API For Account Management System

 -> Step 1: Sync the forked repository from your github account.